michaelfmnk/spring-undo/README.md

 #### Spring Boot starter provides a way to easily implement undo functionality in your Spring Boot application.

 ---
+### Features
+ - **Drastically simplifies undo implementation**.
+Reduces boilerplate that otherwise you need to manage.
+ - **Supports application scaling.** Persist-module can use shared storage between all instances of your application.
+So you can call undo from any instance.
+ - **Spring-Undo is a Spring Boot Starter**.
+You don't need to write any additional configuration for setting up Spring-Undo.

 ### Usage